aadomn/cymric/README.md

 ## Cipher-agnostic implementations

 The Cymric implementations provided in this repository are cipher-agnostic in the sense that the internal functions related to the underlying block cipher (i.e. key expansion and block encryption) are passed as arguments rather than being hardcoded.
-This way, it is easy to instantiate Cymric with your favorite block cipher dynamically..
+This way, it is easy to instantiate Cymric with your favorite block cipher dynamically.

 ## Structure of the repository